JasonWu00/final-project/README.md

 # Proposal for the final project

+Note: This proposal is likely not going to resemble the final product and significant changes may occur.

 **People in the group**: Jason Wu, Julian Wong

 **Project description**:

-The project that we will be building is an RPG game.
+The project that we will be building is a simple version of the Battleship game.
+The current plan calls for a Player vs Computer mode and a Player vs Player mode.
+We are expecting to use the SDL library for this project.
-We have not yet decided on the plot for the RPG game, if any, but it is expected to have a system of battles against enemies, levels (and associated perks), upgrades for in-game currency, and more features.

 **User Interface**:

-The user interface would be centered around the command line.
-The program will print out relevant information regard the current game state, then prompt the user to make a choice.
-This may be subject to change as the project develops.
+The user interface would utilize SDL to create a new window, upon which the Battleship gameplay will occur.
+In either gamemode, both players start by placing down their "ships" in the window.
+Then, there will be a series of turns where each player clicks on a section of the screen designated for "the enemy's board" to try to hit enemy ships.
+The game ends when one player has all their ships hit or presses a surrender button (which will be included in a corner of the screen).

 **Technical Design**:

-Everything below this is not 100% certain and might change.

-The game will require the use of fork() to create child instances.
-These child instances will carry out parts of the game, such as the combat encounters between the player and randomly generated enemies or the "shop" to purchase in-game upgrades in between encounters.
-(PROCESSES)

-The user will be able to "save" their characters as well as their progression in the game so that they can revisit the game at a later time.
-The current plan includes a method to save into either a text file or directly into system memory.
-The former allows for saves to be ported from device to device, the latter reduces the need to hassle with files that may be misplaced.
-(WORKING WITH FILES)

-The different "modes" for the game would include a quick match mode (where the player verses off against a bot enemy), story mode (the main gamemode), and a 1v1 mode (where two different players face off against each other in a turn based combat).
-The 1v1 mode would make use of semaphores and either a section of shared memory or a file, so that only one player can "move", or update the game state by making edits to the memory / file.
-(SEMAPHORE)

-Timeline:
+The state of the game at any moment will be saved in either a file or a chunk of shared memory (in the case of a Player vs AI game), so that the user may return to the game later.
+(Shared Mem or Files)

+Said file or shared mem could be passed between two computers engaged in a Player vs Player game as a method of transmitting moves.
+Since we are not yet familiarized with networking, this part may be subject to significant change.
+(Networking(?))

+In the event that a game is in progress, a semaphore can be implemented to ensure that only 1 player is interacting with the current state of the game.
+(Semaphore)

+To allow for multiple sessions of Battleship to be played without re-running the executable file, a child instance may be required per Battleship game.
+Once a game ends, the child ends and the game returns to the "main menu", or the parent, and awaits the players to either start another game or exit the game.
+(Processes)

+**Responsibilities**:

+The project would likely consist of the following features: menu, networking between machines (for PvP) (not final), formatting of the game screen (for either game mode), "bot" actions (for PvBot), and basic SDL.
+I am expecting to handle networking and formatting, while Julian would be handling the menu and basic SDL.
+The coding of the "bot" actions may be split between us two.

+**Timeline**:

-* January 2nd: Proposals due
+* January 2nd: Proposals due.
-* (approx) January 3rd: approval of proposal and/or additional notes
+* (approx) January 3rd: approval of proposal and/or additional notes.
-* (insert events here)
+* By January 6th: Understand the parts of SDL needed, set up menu, acquire sprites.
+* By January 9th: Get started on PvP (+ forks and possibly networking).
+* By January 13th: Get started on PvBot.
+Should take a bit less time.
+* By January 15th: finish both game modes, polish game, add quality of life features.
-* January 17th: Project due
+* January 17th: Project due.